Why be a “Me too” and get a cat that looks like the cat everyone else has?

 What Do Hairless Cats Look and Feel Like?

-The heads of Hairless Cats tend to be wedge-shaped, and their skin is wrinkly in a cute Yoda-like fashion.
+The head of Hairless Cats tend to be wedge-shaped, and their skin is wrinkly in a cute Yoda-like fashion.
 They tend to have large, adorable ears and a thin tail.
 Eyes vary from roundish to almond shaped.
 Their skin is wrinkly and somewhat elastic.
 It feels soft – like a warm, fuzzy peach or a hot water bottle.

 They don’t need to be brushed as often.
 If they are truly bald, they don’t have to be brushed at all.
 Shedding won’t get all over your clothes and you won’t have to clean up hair balls.